We are dedicated to assisting non-profit conservation organizations and observe the credos of these professional organizations:

 Mr. Dexter is also a professional biologist and has 30 years of project experience focusing on California birds, herpetofauna, small mammals, and listed branchiopods of California.
 Mr. Dexter possesses a USFWS 10(a)(1)(A) permit (ES09196C-1) to independently handle and study listed branchiopods, California tiger salamander, and California red-legged frog.

-Mr. McNally has ten years of experience in wildlife surveying and laboratory and academic research.
+Mr. McNally has 10 years of experience in wildlife surveying, laboratory research, and academic research.
 He received his B.A. in zoology from the University of Santa Barbara and a Master of Science in Biology from San Francisco State University.
 He has extensive knowledge of the biodiversity and conservation issues in California and the Western United States, from oceans to deserts to alpine ecosystems.

 He has broad field experience in surveying, monitoring, and research involving threatened, endangered, and special-status species.
 He is proficient in numerous field methods and equipment, GPS/GIS mapping, and museum-quality specimen preservation.
 He has additional experience in electrofishing, mist-netting, and fence construction.